Sherlock113/language-digger/content-book/introduction/who-reads-this.md

 ## Technical writers

-If you're a professional technical write, this playbook will help you:
+If you're a professional technical writer, this playbook will help you:

 - Develop more effective content strategies aligned with user needs
 - Improve your content architecture and information design